A (markets) journal of the plague year | MarketScreener

 )

+The other big trend of the year - electric cars - has seen Tesla surge 730% and its rival Nio charge up over 1,000%.

-At the other end, cruise ship company Carnival has sunk 57%, scores of airlines, travel firms and retailers have been battered, while aero engine maker Rolls Royce has been pummelled nearly 50% for the year.
+At the other end, cruise ship company Carnival has lost 57%, scores of airlines, travel firms and retailers have been battered, and aircraft-engine maker Rolls Royce has been pummelled over 50% for the year.

 (Graphic: Global stock market scorecard 2020 -